brycewray/hugo-site/content/posts/2020/08/good-stuff-without-google.md

 Let me begin by giving you a brief intro to variable fonts.[^1]

 First, the web fonts you've typically known all these years are called *static* fonts.
 As that name implies, the file for each static font produces a fixed *weight*, *width*, and/or *style*.
-Let's say your site is using (as was this site's body copy at the time this post originally appeared) the Public Sans typeface, and a site page includes the following text and formatting:
+Let's say your site is using the [Inter](https://rsms.me/inter) typeface, and a site page includes the following text and formatting:

 <p class="text-4xl text-center"><strong><em>Hello</em></strong>, how <em>are</em> <strong>you</strong>?</p>

-That would require the visitor's browser to access *four* Public Sans font files: one for the boldfaced regular "you"; another for the non-bold regular "how" and question mark; a third for the boldfaced/italicized "Hello"; and a fourth for the non-boldfaced italicized "are."
+That would require the visitor's browser to access *four* Inter font files: one for the boldfaced regular "you"; another for the non-bold regular "how" and question mark; a third for the boldfaced/italicized "Hello"; and a fourth for the non-boldfaced italicized "are."

 On the other hand, a *variable* font file can be used to provide a wide range of, as the name implies, **variations**.
-For the same example above, only two Public Sans *variable* font files would be necessary: one regular that handles the "how," the "you," and the question mark; and one italicized that handles both the "Hello" and the "are."
-And, if you don't care about true italics *vs.* simply slanting or *obliquing*---which I do---you even could use just one file to obtain that pseudo-styling.
+For the same example above, only **one** Inter *variable* font file is necessary.
+(Even with another font that has true italics *vs.* the slanting or *obliquing* used in Inter, you still could use just two font files rather than four.)

 There are drawbacks, of course.
 Precisely *because* it contains more variations in its code, a variable font file is considerably larger than a static font file for the same typeface.
 My site's styling makes heavy use of all four of the major combinations---regular, italic, bold regular, and bold italic---so for me it makes sense to use variable fonts; but, if your site doesn't do so, you're probably just as well off with static fonts.
 Just keep variable fonts in mind for situations that require them.